MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

     | StsUrl             | https://login.microsoftonline.us |
     | ResourceUri        | https://adnotifications.windowsazure.us/StrongAuthenticationService.svc/Connector |

-1. Restart the AD FS service on each server in the farm before these changes take affect.
+1. Restart the AD FS service on each server in the farm before these changes take effect.
 For minimal impact, take each AD FS server out of the NLB rotation one at a time and wait for all connections to drain.

 After this, you'll see that Azure MFA is available as a primary authentication method for intranet and extranet use.